Are you a pet owner? Thinking of buying a property that belongs to a homeowners or condo association? Then you’ll want to read this article.

-Some of them are sensible and practical, while others are downright unreasonable.
+Some of them are sensible and practical, while others could use an update.
 Either way, you need to educate yourself about an association’s pet restrictions before you purchase property within a community.
-You never know, your furry friend may or may not be welcome.

 What are condo and HOA pet rules?

-Condo rules, bylaws, and covenants exist to ensure the longevity of the association and to promote safe and enjoyable living for all of its residents.
-Condo boards strive to ensure that all the common elements within the association are accessible to the development’s residents.
+Community rules, bylaws, and covenants exist to ensure the longevity of the association and to promote safe and enjoyable living for all of its residents.
+Condo and HOA boards strive to ensure that all the common elements within the association are accessible to the development’s residents.

 So, why does it matter what you do within the confines of your own individual unit?
 After all, you own that share of the property, right?
 Well, your actions have an impact on the noise, smells, health, and safety of others.
 That’s why HOAs and condo associations implement pet regulations based on: